getify/Functional-Light-JS/ch4.md

 finalValue <-- func1 <-- func2 <-- ... <-- funcN <-- origValue
 ```

+What we're suggesting is that the candy factory got rid of the conveyor belt and all the separate machines, and made a single machine that could do all the steps at once.
+Put in melted chocolate on one side, out pops wrapped and bagged candy on the other side.
+It's Willy Wonka's dream!

-And we can implement such a general `compose(..)` utility like this:
+We can implement a general `compose(..)` utility like this:

 ```js
 function compose(...fns) {